 http://www.bibsonomy.org/publ/user/<username>/<tagname> Replace <username> by your own username and <tagname> by the tag that the publications should be tagged with.

 http://www.bibsonomy.org/bib/user/<username> Replace <username> by your own username.
-A list of BibTeX entries for all publications of a user is created.
+A list of BibTeX entries for the publications of a user is created.

 This section deals with functions in BibSonomy which you can apply to bookmarks as well as to publications.